Porgramming-Hero-web-course/batch-4-assignment-1-Humayun1318/blog-1.md

 ## What Are Union Types?
-Union Types allows us to hold multiple Types in a varibale.
-With that it give us the flexibility to work with the different types using a single varibale or parameter.
+Union Types allows us to hold multiple Types in a variable.
+With that it give us the flexibility to work with the different types using a single variable or parameter.

 For the Union, uses the (|) operator.